ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 ### Language features

 The biggest language feature difference is undoubtedly Julia's JIT-powered metaprogramming capabilities; Chapel is a more traditional compiled language.
 A small downside of Julia's JIT approach is that functions are often slow the first time they are called, as they must be compiled.
+Relatedly, Julia is garbage-collected, which can lead to pauses and memory pressure at unexpected times.

-Beyond that, Julia and Chapel are both quite new and have functionality one might expect in a modern language: first class functions, lambda functions, type inference, iterators, ranges, coroutines and green threads, futures, and JuliaDoc/chpldoc python packages for generating online documentation from source code and embedded comments.
+Beyond that, Julia and Chapel are both quite new and have functionality one might expect in a modern language: first class functions, lambda functions, comprehensions, keyword/optional parameters, type inference, iterators, ranges, coroutines and green threads, futures, and JuliaDoc/chpldoc python packages for generating online documentation from source code and embedded comments.

 More minor but something that quickly comes up: there's difference in command-line argument handling which reflects the use